Healthy Recipes Blog

 Notes

-• To make sure the meatballs are fluffy and tender, work the meat lightly when you mix the ingredients and form the meatballs.
+• To make sure the meatballs are fluffy and tender, work the meat lightly when mixing the ingredients and forming the meatballs.

 • If you're out of fresh herbs, use dried spices.
 In the video below, I used what I had on hand: Garlic powder, onion powder, black pepper, and red pepper flakes.

 • You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them in the microwave at 50% power.
 They are also good cold!
-You can also freeze these meatballs in a freezer-safe container for up to three months.
+You can also freeze the cooled meatballs in a freezer-safe container for up to three months.

 Nutrition per Serving